-The Steel Plant in Kafue has employed Zambians.
+The Steel Plant in Kafue town has employed Zambians.
 This has reduced the poverty levels in the district which does not have any meaningful industry.

 It was estimated that the plant would employee about 2000 workers on full and part time basis.

 The setting up of the Plant, which is found in Kafue Estates was announced by the late president Mwanawasa.

 Obviously, the plant has been a boon to the Kafue town as well as to the Zambian economy.
 Zambia imports all its steel from foreign countries.
 Steel scraps which were being collected all over the country used to be exported to South Africa.
 Now, this is no longer the case.